Simple Analysis of Sparse, Sign-Consistent JL

 \subsection{Proof Sketch of Lemma~$\ref{estimate}$ (Upper Bound)}

-We first sketch the proof of the upper bound of the following sublemma, which is analogous to Lemma~$\ref{sumsymm}$: \begin{lem}[Lata{\l}a\cite{LatalaMoments}] If $q \ge 1$ and $X, X_1, \ldots, X_n$ are independent nonnegative random variables then
+We first sketch the proof of the upper bound of the following sublemma, which is analogous to Lemma~$\ref{sumsymm}$: \begin{lemma}[Lata{\l}a\cite{LatalaMoments}] If $q \ge 1$ and $X, X_1, \ldots, X_n$ are independent nonnegative random variables then

-\end{lem} The upper bound of Lemma~$\ref{estimategen}$ follows from the following propositions, coupled with the fact that $X_1/T$, $X_2/T$, \ldots, $X_n/T$, and $\sum_{i=1}^n X_i/T$ are independent nonnegative random variables.
-The proofs of these propositions are straightforward calculations and can be found in \cite{LatalaMoments}. \begin{prop} If $q \ge 1$ and $Y_1, Y_2, \ldots, Y_n$ are independent nonnegative random variables, then
+\end{lemma} The upper bound of Lemma~$\ref{estimategen}$ follows from the following propositions, coupled with the fact that $X_1/T$, $X_2/T$, \ldots, $X_n/T$, and $\sum_{i=1}^n X_i/T$ are independent nonnegative random variables.
+The proofs of these propositions are straightforward calculations and can be found in \cite{LatalaMoments}. \begin{proposition} If $q \ge 1$ and $Y_1, Y_2, \ldots, Y_n$ are independent nonnegative random variables, then